sagiegurari/simple_redis/README.md

 Subscription resiliency is ensured by recreating the internal pubsub and issuing new subscription requests automatically in case of any error while fetching a message from the subscribed channels.<br>
 <br>
-*[redis-rs](https://crates.io/crates/redis) doesn't provide any such automatic resiliency and resubscription capabilities.*
+*[redis-rs](https://crates.io/crates/redis) doesn't provide any such automatic resiliency and re-subscription capabilities.*

 <a name="usage"></a>
 ## Usage